Corruption of Minors charges cover a wide away of crimes in Pennsylvania Law, such as:

-Pennsylvania law covers a wide array of crimes involving the mistreatment of children, from furnishing liquor to minors to sexual exploitation of children.
 Most of these offenses carry fines and jail sentences, and some carry longer prison terms.
-One of the more common is corruption of minors, a crime commonly charged in situations where a defendant is accused of having sex with a minor or giving alcohol to a minor.
+One of the more common is corruption of minors.
+These charges are usually used when a defendant is accused of having sex and/or giving alcohol to a minor.

-Corruption of Minors and Similar Crimes in Central Pennsylvania
+Corruption of Minors and Similar Crimes in PA

 The age of consent for statutory sexual assault is 16 in Pennsylvania, but the age of consent for corruption of minors is 18.
 This means that some sexual conduct, if it tends to corrupt the morals of minors, may be criminal even if it does not violate the statutory sexual assault laws.
 If so it will be misdemeanor corruption of minors, as the felony statute requires violation of a sex crime such as statutory sexual assault.

 Defenses in PA

 In some cases it may be possible to demonstrate that you were mistaken as to a minor’s age.
 But there are limits on a defendant’s ability to argue mistake in corruption of minors cases.